 It is the policy of The Company to ensure, so far as reasonably practicable, the health, safety and welfare of all employees working for The Company and other persons who may be affected by our undertakings.

 The Company acknowledges that the key to successful occupational health and safety management requires an effective policy, organisation and arrangements, which reflect the commitment of senior management.
 To maintain this commitment, we will continually measure, monitor and revise, where necessary, our occupational health and safety objectives to ensure continual improvement of our performance.

 Senior Management will implement The Company’s health and safety policy and recommend any changes to meet new circumstances.
 The Company recognises that successful health and safety management contributes to successful business performance and will allocate adequate finances and resources to meet these needs.
 Health and safety should never be compromised for other objectives.

 The management of The Company is committed to the prevention of injury and ill health to all employees, visitors, contractors and members of the public who come in contact with our activities and to the prevention of damage to property.

-All employees have duties under Health and Safety at Work etc Act 1974 and are informed of their personal responsibilities to take due care of the health and safety to themselves and to ensure they do not endanger other persons by their acts or omissions.
-Employees are also informed that they have a duty to cooperate in order to comply with legal and other requirements placed upon The Company.
+All employees have duties under the Health and Safety at Work etc Act 1974 and are informed of their personal responsibilities to take due care of the health and safety of themselves and to ensure they do not endanger other persons by their acts or omissions.
+Employees are also informed that they have a duty to co-operate in order to comply with legal and other requirements placed upon The Company.

 The management of The Company is committed to open consultation with employees on occupational health and safety issues to gain viewpoints and recommendations.

-The Company will ensure a systematic approach to identify hazards, assessing risks, determining suitable and sufficient control measures and informing employees of the correct procedures needed to maintain a safe working environment.
+The Company will ensure a systematic approach to identifying hazards, assessing risks, determining suitable and sufficient control measures and informing employees of the correct procedures needed to maintain a safe working environment.